-The crude oil price trends witnessed high price volatility throughout the Asian market.
+The crude oil price trendss witnessed high price volatility throughout the Asian market.
 With lowered demand and higher power cuts, crude oil prices fell during the start of the said period.
 The crude oil prices stabilized and plateaued for a while but fell again sharply as the prices in the international market suffered.
 Despite the tight supply, the prices fell as the Chinese powerhouse was still reeling under the pressure of covid restrictions and the Russian invasion of Ukraine.

 As compared with the previous quarter, the crude oil prices fell during the said period though they were higher than the last year’s levels.
 The Brents crude oil in Germany averaged 89.76 USD/barrel (FOB Europe) (approx..) towards the end of Q3.
-The same trend continued in Q4 with prices averaging 80.92 USD/barrel (FOB Europe) in December’22.
+The same trends continued in Q4 with prices averaging 80.92 USD/barrel (FOB Europe) in December’22.
 Though the international prices fell as the restrictions eased and the demand from industrial powerhouse China recovered, the prices in Europe still maintained higher values being the most hard-hit region considering the Russia-Ukraine conflict.

-The trends in the US domestic market mimicked the global outlook, and crude oil prices fell drastically.
+The trendss in the US domestic market mimicked the global outlook, and crude oil prices fell drastically.
 The crude oil prices went from 108.43 USD/barrel in July to 78.49 USD/barrel (Spot USA) (approx..) in December’22.
 The rising inflation, coupled with contractionary monetary policy and lowered demand, led to baulking of buyers, thereby crashing the prices.

 According to Procurement Resource, crude oil prices are expected to decline with occasional fluctuations in the coming months.
 As the international market recovers from the economic turmoil inflicted last year, the prices of crude oil are likely to stabilize.